 Warren is on the boards of Trufa, CliQr Technologies, ForgeRock, InterAct911, Moxie Software, SilkRoad Technologies, Silver Spring Networks, and Visier.

-His past investments include eMeter (acquired by Siemens) and MarkMonitor (acquired by Thomson Reuters).
+His past investments include CloudOn (acquired by Dropbox), eMeter (acquired by Siemens) and MarkMonitor (acquired by Thomson Reuters).
 Warren was named to the 2012 Forbes Midas List of Technology's Top Investors for his work with Silver Spring Networks.

 Why he loves his job: He loves “building great companies.”